mondaycom/vibe/README.md

 ### Metadata file

-We maintain a metadata file for each icon, it helps our icon library be more readable and searchable when searching for a relevant icons
+We maintain a metadata file for each icon, it helps our icon library be more readable and searchable when searching for relevant icons

 How to add a new icon?
 Add the icon in SVG format under the src/Icons folder (size 20x20)